 Ah… The “everyone’s best friend”.
 Everyone knows a cheerleader ENFP and if you’re shopping for these creative, free spirits, then look no further than Aesop.

 Okay, I know that nothing is cheap at Aesop – it is, after all, the ultimate “status skincare brand”.
-There are, however, two items under $25.
+There are, however, a few items under $25.
+One of them being the Resurrection Rinse Free Hand Wash.
+It makes perfect sense as a gift especially now that we’ve lived through a global pandemic.

 Speaking of flashy, popular personalities, there’s the ESFPs, also called “the performer”.
 These people are playful and energetic, and love being in the spotlight.